silverstripe/silverstripe-framework/docs/en/howto/gridfield-rowaction.md

 manipulating the `GridFieldConfig` instance if required.

 	:::php
+	// option 1: creating a new GirdField with the CustomAction
 	$config = GridFieldConfig::create();
 	$config->addComponent(new GridFieldCustomAction());

 	$gridField = new GridField('Teams', 'Teams', $this->Teams(), $config);

+	// option 2: adding the CustomAction to an exisitng GridField
+	$gridField->getConfig()->addComponent(new GridFieldCustomAction());

+For documentation on adding a Component to a `GridField` created by `ModelAdmin` please view the [ModelAdmin Reference](/reference/modeladmin#gridfield-customization) section `GridField Customization`

 Now let's go back and dive through the `GridFieldCustomAction` class in more detail.